The best of astronomy this month: Catch the peak of the Lyrids meteor shower in the early hours of 23 April.

 Top 3 things to see this month:

 - Throughout the month - Early risers will see Saturn and Jupiter towards the south.

 - 9 Apr - A waxing crescent moon forms a celestial triangle with Mars and Aldebaran.

 - 23 Apr - Don't miss the peak of the Lyrid meteor shower in the early hours of the morning.

 Look Up!
 Podcast

-As well as taking you what to see in the night sky each month, Royal Observatory Greenwich astronomers pick their favourite astro news story.
-For April, they're talking about a zombie star - the observation of a star that has died and apparently come back to life again and also Jupiter's famous Great Red Spot - it's shrinking, growing taller and that's not all that the Juno spaceprobe has discovered about Jupiter's stormy surface!
+As well as taking you through what to see in the night sky each month, Royal Observatory Greenwich astronomers pick their favourite astro news story.
+For April they're talking about hypervelocity stars escaping the gravitational grasp of our Milky Way galaxy and they take a look back at the Apollo 1 disaster and the impact it had on the Apollo programme.
 Have a listen below then vote for your favourite news story on our Twitter poll during the first week of the month.

 The Moon's phases this month

 - 12 Apr - first quarter moon (08:06pm)